storageos/storageos.github.io/_docs/reference/telemetry.md

 the crash dumps that were generated.

-All StorageOS clusters with a routable connection to the internet will send crash dumps to Sentry using an HTTPS connection.
+All StorageOS clusters with a routable connection to the internet will send crash dumps to Sentry over tcp/443.

 ## DNS Query